 How To Make Your Home Office Feel Good

-The Covid-19 pandemic is responsible for a plethora of fundamental societal changes.
-One of those is the marketplace’s increased acceptance of work-from-home arrangements.
+The Covid-19 pandemic is responsible for a plethora of fundamental societal changes, including work-from-home arrangements.
 While working from home has its benefits, it reduces an organization’s control over ergonomics.
 Here are three vital tips to help workers create an ergonomic home office and maintain safe, neutral postures at their workstations.

 1. Ensure your screen is adjusted correctly.
-A screen that is too far away, low, high, or uncentered will prompt workers to lean in, hunch over, or twist or bend their neck – all risk factors for discomfort and eventually injury!
-To make sure yours is appropriately adjusted, sit up straight in your seat, look forward with a neutral neck posture and note where your line of vision is.
+A screen that is too far away, low, high, or uncentered will prompt workers to lean in, hunch over, or twist or bend their necks – all risk factors for discomfort and, eventually, injury!
+To make sure yours is appropriately adjusted, sit up straight in your seat, look forward with a neutral neck posture, and note where your line of vision is.
 You should be able to read your screen without feeling the need to lean in or twist or bend your neck.
 If you need to, use a stable item such as a textbook to raise your screen.

 3. Maintain adequate low back support.
 When seated, a greater proportion of one’s upper body weight rests on the low back.
 This explains why sitting all day without support can lead to pain and discomfort.
 If you find you aren’t using your chair’s seatback for support, learn what chair components are adjustable.
 You may find that sliding the seat pan in or adjusting the angle of the seatback will be just what you need.
 If this doesn’t solve the problem, find a small pillow to place between the small of your back and the seatback.